metagenlab/BioVx/README.md

 The BioV manual needs to be updated.

 * **Note 2:**
-Some modifications to protocol 2 and other programs by Gabriel Moreno-Hagelsieb.
+Some improvements to protocol 2 and other programs were introduced by Gabriel Moreno-Hagelsieb.

 * **Note 3:**
 Pranav Iddamsetty and Arturo Medrano added the scripts